northpr/HousingPrediction_Kaggle/README.md

 ## Data Cleaning Task
-After dig deep into data and analyze it, I needed to clean the data so it could use to our model.
-I made a lot of changes such as:
+After digging deep into the data and analysing it, I needed to clean it to use it in our model.
+I made many changes such as:
-- Clean missing data by using Null, Mean, and other factor depends or statictics.
+- Clean missing data by using Null, Mean, and other factors depending on statistics.
-- Create a column by feature engineering such as Area, GarageArea, GrLivArea,Remodeled and more.
+- Create a column by feature engineering such as Area, GarageArea, GrLivArea, Remodeled and more.
-- Remove some columns that might effect to the model result.
+- Remove some columns that might affect the model result.
-- Remove outliers that can have a neative affect to the model we will build.
+- Remove outliers that can have a negative effect on the model we will build.

 Example of fillina some missing data in NA
 ```Python